ptSouthier/CSharp-Course-01-Trybank/README.md

   ## Welcome to <b>`Trybank`</b> Project
   `Trybank` is a study project of the <b>"C# Acceleration"</b> course at [Trybe](https://www.betrybe.com/).
 This repository was created to have access to this and future completed projects on my GitHub profile, enabling a future reference for comparison. <br><br>
-  The project's goal is to put into practice the concepts studied during a specific module of the course, developing methods and functionalities within certain files, and meeting the requirements outlined in the original project's README.
+  The project's goal is to put into practice the concepts studied during module 2 - "Fundamentals and Resources of the C# Language" - of the course, developing methods and functionalities within certain files, and meeting the requirements outlined in the original project's README.
 </details>

 <details open>